200:

 284:

-The filament is intended for operation from a 6-volt storage battery.
 A fixed or variable resistor of suitable value is required to reduce the battery voltage to 5.0 volts across the filament terminals at the socket.

 285:

-The filament in this tube is designed for operation with three No.6 dry-cells connected in series to give 4.5 volts.
-If storage battery operation is preferred, a 4-volt storage battery may be used.
 In any case, a filament rheostat should be provided to maintain the voltage applied to the filament within the stated range Uf.

 286: